Updated January 3, 2024

 Need to Improve Accessibility

 Public transport should be made accessible and also convenient to every citizen.
-The government should take action to improve the accessibility of the public transit system, particularly for people with disabilities, to ensure equal access.
+The government should improve the accessibility of the public transit system, particularly for people with disabilities, to ensure equal access.
 However, this can include wheelchair ramps, audio announcements, signage, and wayfinding.

 Challenges and Limitations